Tyler Pastornicky: Atlanta Braves

-On July 15, 2010, the Blue Jays traded Pastornicky along with Álex González and Tim Collins to the Atlanta Braves for Yunel Escobar and Jo-Jo Reyes.
-He finished 2010 with Double-A Mississippi.
-In total, he hit .257 in 115 games with 35 stolen bases in 44 attempts.
-Pastornicky played for Phoenix where he went 15-54 in 15 games.
-Pastornicky played 2011 mostly with Mississippi, but also played 27 games for Triple-A Gwinnett.
-With Mississippi, he hit .299 in 90 games and stole 20 of 28.
+On July 15, 2010, the Blue Jays traded Pastornicky along with Álex González and Tim Collins to the Atlanta Braves in exchange for Yunel Escobar and Jo-Jo Reyes.
+He finished 2010 with the Double-A Mississippi Braves.
+In total, Pastornicky hit .257 in 115 games with eight home runs, 50 RBI, and 35 stolen bases in 44 attempts.
+Following the season, he played for the Phoenix Desert Dogs, where he went 15-for-54 (.278) in 15 games.
+Pastornicky played 2011 mostly with Mississippi, but also played 27 games for the Triple-A Gwinnett Braves.
+With Mississippi, he hit .299 with six home runs and 36 RBI in 90 games and stole 20 of 28.
 He was named to the Southern League All-Star Game.

 Pastornicky was called up to the majors for the first time on September 28, 2011.
+However, he did not appear for Atlanta before the conclusion of the season, and briefly became a phantom ballplayer.

 Pastornicky made his major league debut on April 5, 2012, as the Opening Day shortstop for the Braves against the New York Mets in New York City.
 Pastornicky recorded his first hit that day, a triple off of Ramón Ramírez that went over the head of center fielder Andrés Torres.
-His first home run came on April 10, 2012 against the Houston Astros at Minute Maid Park.
-He was sent back down to Triple-A Gwinnett after having the lowest fielding percentage among all major league shortstops.
-He was replaced by Andrelton Simmons who was called up from Double-A Mississippi on June 2, 2012.
-Pastornicky was designated for assignment on January 8, 2015, and released on March 19.
+His first home run came on April 10, against the Houston Astros at Minute Maid Park.
+Pastornicky was sent back down to Triple-A Gwinnett after having the lowest fielding percentage among all major league shortstops.
+He was replaced by Andrelton Simmons who was called up from Double-A Mississippi on June 2.
+In 76 total appearances for the Braves during his rookie campaign, Pastornicky batted .243/.287/.325 with two home runs, 13 RBI, and two stolen bases.

+Pastornicky played in 20 games for Atlanta during the 2013 season, going 9-for-30 (.300) with no home runs or RBI.
+He made 28 appearances for the Braves in 2014, slashing .200/.304/.250 with no home runs and two RBI.

+Pastornicky was designated for assignment by the Braves on January 8, 2015, and later released by the organization on March 19.